University Technology Purchasing and Onboarding Procedure

 • Does the system integrate with another technology on campus (example: BrightSpace)?
 If so, how does this change the way the proposed technology is used, accessed, and operates.
 (In many cases when a technology or application is a stand-alone system it works differently than it would when integrated with another application.)

-If your technology/software is approved, the UEIC can streamline the process of onboarding the technology/software.
-Major decision-makers in procurement, information systems, legal, and other key areas are members of the UEIC, thus lending their expertise to a more efficient approval and onboarding process.
+Schedule a time to present your technology/software solution to the committee by contacting UEIC.
+Once your technology/software solution is approved, UEIC can streamline the process of onboarding the technology/software.
+Major decision-makers in procurement, information systems, legal, and other key areas are members of UEIC, thus lending their expertise to a more efficient approval and onboarding process.